robsyme/showcase/demo/docs/launch_pipeline.md

 **2. Labels:** Assign new or existing labels to the run.

-**3. Input/output options:** Specify paths to pipeline input datasets, output directories, and other pipeline-specific I/O options. input and outdir are required fields common to all pipelines:
+**3. Input/output options:** Specify paths to pipeline input datasets, output directories, and other pipeline-specific I/O options.
+Input and outdir are required fields common to all pipelines:

 For the 'input' parameter, click on the text box and click on the name of the dataset added in the previous step.